JoK3rLeE/Asus-S510UQ-BQ178T/README.md

 # Hardware that not able to use

     1. Nvidia DGPU 940MX (Totally disabled for now)
+    2. Fn Media key
-    2. Fingerprint (Totally disabled for now)
+    3. Fingerprint (Totally disabled for now)
-    3. Intel Wifi card (If you replaced with dw1560, please use tctien342 installation file)
+    4. Intel Wifi card (If you replaced with dw1560, please use tctien342 installation file)

 # Log
     1. Cleaned up DDST for stablilty